Openverse contributors use project threads to track our work. Project threads

 These threads are for the benefit of our contributors, but also external stakeholders to the project.
 They provide visibility into our current initiatives and up to date information on each initiative.
 Each project thread is a place to see the current status, timeline, and motivation of a given work stream.

 All requirements for working with project threads can be found in this document.
 If you have any questions please feel free to reach out to an Openverse maintainer in the #openverse channel of the Making WordPress Chat or file an issue.

 Where documents are kept, how they are named, and how they are reviewed#

 For each project, planning documents should be kept in the

 /documentation/projects/proposals/ directory of this repository.
-Each project

-updated to follow this structure.
-Individual documents should be date-stamped in
+Individual documents should be date-stamped in the

 Using subdirectories makes it slightly easier to navigate an ever-growing list of planning documents.
 This is especially the case in projects similar to the 3D Models project in the example above that may require multiple implementation planning documents for each part of the application.
 In the process of planning or implementing some projects, we may develop additional supporting documents or appendixes that go beyond the required scope of the project planning process described in this document.
 Those documents should accompany the required ones in the same subdirectory for the project.

 index.md in order to be included in the documentation site’s table of contents.